carbon-language/carbon-lang/docs/guides/glossary.md

 ## entity

-An _entity_ is a named instance of a function, type, interface, namespace, or other named item.
+An _entity_ is a named item with an associated name path, such as a function, type, interface, or namespace.
 For example, in `fn GetTime()`, `GetTime` refers to an entity which is a function.

 ## identifier